Looking-glass self: Cooley's three steps

 As a result of the three-step process, individuals may change their behavior based on what they feel other people think about them.
 In this way, social interaction acts as a "mirror" or a "looking-glass", since one's sense of self and self-esteem is built off of others.

 For example, an individual may walk into a job interview with confidence and attempt to display this confidence.
 A person in this situation most often examines the reactions of the interviewers, to see if they are positively or negatively reacting to it.
 If the individual notices positive reactions, such as nodding heads or smiles, this might further develop the individual's sense of self-confidence.
 If the individual notices negative reactions, such as a lack of interest, this confidence in self often becomes shaken and reformed in order to better oneself, even if the perceived judgments were not necessarily true.

 Role in social media

-Social media reflects the mechanisms of the looking-glass self, as different forms of social media offer many different "mirrors" in which individuals present themselves, perceive judgements of others based on likes, follows, etc., and further develop their sense of self.
-Indeed, as cyberpsychologist Mary Aiken, PhD. explains, social media has created a concept named the "cyber self", a version one wishes to portray online and to the public, that is based on the judgements of others.
-Unlike the real self, different forms of media allow judgements to be clearly posted, so in many cases, judgements may not even need to be imagined.
-Aiken explains this concept best, noting that "selfies ask a question of their audience: Like me like this?"
-Far different from face-to-face interactions, social media is intended to be accessible and public at all times.
-Users are constantly exposed to criticism and judgement from others, and so the cyber self can be easily changed and perfected to fit the supposed acceptance of others.

-These aspects of social media and its relationship with the looking-glass self present a whole range of effects on social media users.
+The aspects of social media and its relationship with the looking-glass self present a whole range of effects on social media users.
 Aiken notes that individuals, and particularly teenagers, who are increasingly involved in updating their online personas, risk damaging the development of their real-world self.
 She also notes that this effect may be even greater among users who display all different sorts of "cyber selves" among different platforms with different purposes, such as between X (previously Twitter), Instagram, and LinkedIn.
 A social media study also uncovered a host of positive effects of the use of social media and in developing oneself, with dozens of creators citing that producing content gave them a sense of self-confidence and self-worth, enhanced their creativity, increased their sense of professionality, and that their platforms offered a positive space to interact with others.